Making your dog poop quickly can be quite a challenge. After all, nobody likes to be rushed when they are doing their business.

 If your dog is taking a long time to poop even though it looks like they are trying, it could be because your dog is constipated.
 Constipation is one of the most common canine digestive health problems.
 There can be several reasons for this such as diet, medication, internal blockages, or lack of exercise.

-Examine your dog's diet and increase your dog's fiber intake.
+Examine your dog's diet and increase your dog's fibre intake.
 Adding pumpkin or canned dog food into your dog's daily diet can help too.
 If this does not improve things, please consult with your vet.

 Have a routine with exercise to help your dog poop quickly